Are you or someone you know struggling with addiction?

 Mysteries concerning money

 If most of these are true, you’re probably right.
 Nevertheless, while your child desperately needs teen mentorship and counseling, and family intervention, especially for teen relapse prevention, they are likely to resist it.
-Hence, you will need to do more than just telling them to stop.
+Hence, you will need to do more than just tell them to stop.

 What Can You do to Help?